Lacanianism: Desire

 Lacan distinguishes desire from need and from demand.
 Need is a biological instinct where the subject depends on the Other to satisfy its own needs: in order to get the Other's help, "need" must be articulated in "demand".
 But the presence of the Other not only ensures the satisfaction of the "need", it also represents the Other's love.
-Consequently, "demand" acquires a double function: on the one hand, it articulates "need", and on the other, acts as a "demand for love".
+Consequently, "demand" acquires a double function: on the one hand, it articulates "need", and on the other, it acts as a "demand for love".
 Even after the "need" articulated in demand is satisfied, the "demand for love" remains unsatisfied since the Other cannot provide the unconditional love that the subject seeks.
 "Desire is neither the appetite for satisfaction, nor the demand for love, but the difference that results from the subtraction of the first from the second."
 Desire is a surplus, a leftover, produced by the articulation of need in demand: "desire begins to take shape in the margin in which demand becomes separated from need".
 Unlike need, which can be satisfied, desire can never be satisfied: it is constant in its pressure and eternal.
 The attainment of desire does not consist in being fulfilled but in its reproduction as such.
 As Slavoj Žižek puts it, "desire's raison d'être is not to realize its goal, to find full satisfaction, but to reproduce itself as desire".

-Lacan also distinguishes between desire and the drives: desire is one and drives are many.
+Lacan also distinguishes between desire and the drives: desire is one, and drives are many.
 The drives are the partial manifestations of a single force called desire.
 Lacan's concept of "objet petit a" is the object of desire, although this object is not that towards which desire tends, but rather the cause of desire.
 Desire is not a relation to an object but a relation to a lack (manque).